-(31) To complement the implementation of its policy objective at national level through Member States’ programmes, the Fund should also provide support for actions at Union level.
-Such actions should serve overall strategic purposes within the scope of intervention of the Fund relating to policy analysis and innovation, transnational mutual learning and partnerships and the testing of new initiatives and actions across the Union or among certain Member States.
-The Fund should support Member States’ efforts, including at local level, to exchange best practice and to promote joint training, including awareness raising among law-enforcement staff regarding radicalisation and all forms of discrimination that could lead to violence, such as antisemitism, antiziganism and other forms of racism.
-For this purpose, specialised exchange programmes for junior law-enforcement staff could be funded.
+(31) To complement the implementation of the policy objective of the Fund at national level through Member States’ programmes, the Fund should also provide support for actions at Union level.
+Such actions should serve overall strategic purposes within the scope of intervention of the Fund in relation to policy analysis and innovation, transnational mutual learning and partnerships and the testing of new initiatives and actions across the Union or among certain Member States.
+The Fund should support Member States’ efforts, including at local level, to exchange best practices and to promote joint training, including awareness-raising among law-enforcement staff regarding radicalisation and all forms of discrimination that could lead to violence, such as antisemitism, anti-gypsyism and other forms of racism.
+For that purpose, specialised exchange programmes for junior law-enforcement staff could be funded.

-(31a) The cross-border nature of serious and organised crime and terrorism requires a coordinated response and cooperation within and between Member States and with competent Union bodies.
-All competent authorities of Member States, including specialised law enforcement services, may hold valuable information to effectively fight serious and organised crime and terrorism.
-To accelerate information exchange and to improve the quality of information shared, it is crucial to build mutual trust.
-New approaches to cooperation and information exchange, including on the threat analysis, should be explored and examined, taking into account existing frameworks within and outside the EU framework such as the EU Intelligence and Situation Centre (INTCEN), Europol’s European Counter Terrorism Centre (ECTC), the European Counter Terrorism Coordinator and the Counter Terrorism Group.
-The Fund should support competent authorities of Member States responsible for the prevention, detection and investigation of criminal offences as referred to in Article 87 of the TFEU insofar as their activities are covered by the scope of the Fund.
+(31a) The cross-border nature of serious and organised crime and terrorism requires a coordinated response and cooperation within and between Member States and with competent Union bodies, offices and agencies.
+All competent authorities of Member States, including specialised law-enforcement services, may hold valuable information to effectively fight serious and organised crime and terrorism.
+To accelerate exchanges of information, and to improve the quality of the information that is shared, it is crucial to build mutual trust.
+New approaches to cooperation and exchanging information, including in relation to threat analysis, should be explored and examined, taking into account existing frameworks within and outside the Union framework, such as the EU Intelligence and Situation Centre (INTCEN), Europol’s European Counter Terrorism Centre (ECTC), the European Counter Terrorism Coordinator and the Counter Terrorism Group.
+The Fund should support competent authorities of Member States responsible for the prevention, detection and investigation of criminal offences, as referred to in Article 87 TFEU, insofar as their activities are covered by the scope of the Fund.
 All funded activities should fully respect the legal status of the different competent authorities and European structures and the required principles of information ownership.

-(32) In order to strengthen the Union’s capacity to react immediately to security-related incidents or newly emerging threats to the Union, it should be possible to provide emergency assistance in accordance with the framework set out in this Regulation.
-Emergency assistance should not be provided to support mere contingency and long- term measures or to address situations where the urgency to act results from the competent authorities’ failure to plan and react properly.
+(32) In order to strengthen the Union’s capacity to react immediately to security-related incidents or to newly emerging threats to the Union, it should be possible to provide emergency assistance, in accordance with the framework set out in this Regulation.
+Such assistance should not be provided to support mere contingency or long- term measures or to address situations where the urgency to act results from the competent authorities’ failure to plan and react properly.

-(33) In order to ensure the necessary flexibility of action and respond to emerging needs, it should be made possible for decentralised agencies to be provided with the appropriate additional financial means to carry out certain emergency tasks.
-In instances where the task to be undertaken is of such urgent nature that an amendment of their budgets could not be finalised in time, decentralised agencies should be eligible as beneficiaries of emergency assistance, including in the form of grants, consistent with priorities and initiatives identified at Union level by the EU institutions.
+(33) In order to ensure the necessary flexibility of action and to respond to emerging needs, it should be possible for Union bodies, offices and agencies to be provided with appropriate additional financial means to carry out certain emergency tasks.
+In cases where the task to be undertaken is of such an urgent nature that an adjustment of their budgets could not be finalised in time, Union bodies, offices and agencies should be eligible to be beneficiaries of emergency assistance, including in the form of grants, consistent with priorities and initiatives identified at Union level by Union institutions.